openstack/openstack-manuals/doc/common/glossary.rst

       Community project that uses shell scripts to quickly build complete OpenStack development environments.

-   DHCP

-      Dynamic Host Configuration Protocol.
-A network protocol that configures devices that are connected to a network so that they can communicate on that network by using the Internet Protocol (IP).
-The protocol is implemented in a client-server model where DHCP clients request configuration data, such as an IP address, a default route, and one or more DNS server addresses from a DHCP server.

    DHCP agent

       OpenStack Networking agent that provides DHCP services